diffusiondata/gateway-examples/README.md

 Operations are actions which can be performed against a Gateway application or its services.
 These operations can be executed via the Diffusion Management console.
 Gateway applications support 'pause', 'resume' and 'shutdown' operations.
 Services support 'pause' and 'resume' operations.

 #### Status items
 The status of the application and its services are presented as status items in the Diffusion Management console.
 The framework generates different status items relating to different events, such as publication of data to a Diffusion topic, subscription to a Diffusion topic, any error registered by the application, or the state of services.
 These are aggregated and presented in the Diffusion Management console.
 These can be observed as a mechanism to monitor the status of services and the application in general.

+Each status consists of a title, description and level.
+The level can be Green, Amber, or Red.

+* Green means that the adapter/service is functioning as it is supposed to.
+* Amber means that an issue is affecting some aspect of the operation of the service; for example, a particular message may not have been delivered, or the adapter may have been paused.
+* Red means that a terminal incident has occurred that is preventing publishing or subscribing to Diffusion topics.

+#### Service states
+The state of a service can be 'active' or 'paused'.
+When a service is added successfully, the service will be in active state.
+If the service is successfully registered with framework, but fails to be started due to any reason, it will be in paused state.
+An active service can transition to 'paused' state if 'Pause' operation is executed from Diffusion console or connection to Diffusion server is broken or application sends a Red level status to the framework.
+Application developers can trigger a service to pause (for some terminal error scenarios, like authentication failure with external data source) by using 'StateHandler' to send a status Item with Red level which will cause the service to pause.
+An application user can resume a service by executing 'Resume' operation in Diffusion console.
+If a service is paused due to disconnection with the server, as soon as the connection re-establishes, the service will be resumed, provided that it was paused due to disconnection and not triggered via console or application error.

 #### Payload Convertors
 Payload convertors can be used to convert data from one format to another OR to transform the structure of data published to Diffusion or to an external sink.
 The framework supports two types of Payload convertor: